shreya-parchure/Aphasia-Multimodal-XAI/README.md

 ## Data and Availability

 ### Primary Datasets
 The experiments in this paper use input data sourced from intake information of a clinical trial (NCT03651700).
 De-identified data used to conduct analyses is included in supplemental information of the paper and will be made available here after publication.
-Neuroimaging files will be available upon written request only, due to privacy reasons.
+Neuroimaging files and patient testing data will be available upon written request only, due to privacy reasons.
 There were 3 types of input data:

-- Linguistic Task Difficulties
+- Linguistic Difficulties for each word from naturalistic spoken English corpora
 - Clinical Information related to standardized aphasia testing, stroke severity, and person with aphasia (PWA) demographics
 - Network Node strengths computed from DWI MRI volume weighted streamlines, including 83 cortical regions according to Lausanne atlas

-### Trained Models and Saved Code Outputs
-After publication of the paper, we will also share the best models with fully trained weights.
-These models can be used directly to further predict from novel data, or can be used with interim checkpoints in code without need to re-train from the start.

 ---

 ## Code Overview

-This repository includes three main code scripts that correspond to different steps of the research.
+This repository includes folders that correspond to different steps of the research.
+Each folder contains dependencies for running it as well as a script running final analysis, and a demo notebook.

+### Network strength calculations (Pre-processing)

+### Comparing different mutlimodal features for random forest classifiers + Feature Explainability (Result 1 & 2)

+### Generalizability test using the best models (Result 3)

+### Creation of a simplified clinically accessible model + Prospective Generalizability testing (Result 4)

+### Link to AphasiaLENS app repo

+### Comparing different types of models (Supplemental)

-### Notebook 1: Model Training and Comparison of Multimodal Inputs
+### Move Demo Notebooks: 1: Model Training and Comparison of Multimodal Inputs

 - **Function:**
  Random forest classifiers were trained using different combinations of the 3 input feature sets and multimodal combinations.
 Their performance metrics were evaluated and compared to identify the best models.